-Besides the use-or non-use-of numeric data and deception, Low-stock Messages can be problematic in other ways.
-For example, we observed that several websites such as 6pm.com and orthofeet.com displayed Low-stock indicators for nearly all their products-stating "Only X left" and "Hurry, limited quantities left!" respectively.
-The former, in particular, showed a "Sorry, this is out of stock.
-You just missed it" popup dialog for every product that was sold out, even if it had already been out of stock previously.
+Besides the use-or non-use-of numeric data and deception, Low-stock Messages can be concerning in other ways.
+For example, we observed that several websites, such as 6pm.com and orthofeet.com, displayed Low-stock Messages for nearly all their products-stating "Only X left" and "Hurry, limited quantities left!" respectively.
+The former, in particular, showed a "Sorry, this is during the Membership term.
+To cancel your membership, please contact our customer service department by contacting us at 1-800-375-3006.